OmarFloresE/OfflinePasswordManagerApp/README.md

 - **Data Retrieval:** Frontend requests the backend for fetching the stored passwords.

 ## Setup and Installation
-*Instructions on how to set up and install your application.*

 ## Usage
-*Instructions on how to use the application, including any necessary setup steps.*

 ## Contributing
-*Information on how others can contribute to the project.*

 ## License
-*State the license under which this project is available.
-Common choices include MIT, GPL, or Apache.*

----

-This project is developed and maintained by [Your Name or Organization].

-For more information or support, please contact [Your Contact Information].